pramodsinghlodhi/NowFiber24/README.md

 - [Node.js](https://nodejs.org/) (v18 or later)
 - [npm](https://www.npmjs.com/) (or [yarn](https://yarnpkg.com/))

-### 2. Firebase Setup (Crucial Step)
+### 2. Firebase Project Setup (CRUCIAL)

-This application is powered by Firebase.
-You must configure it correctly for the application to run.
+This application is fully powered by Firebase. **It will not run without a correctly configured Firebase project.**

 **A. Create a Firebase Project:**
 1. Go to the [Firebase Console](https://console.firebase.google.com/).